 KNOW YOUR SUBJECT

 Any photographer’s tip for a picture perfect moment is to get to know your subject as best you can.
 This tip is also true for your subjects in the wild.
 To take the perfect wildlife photo, you will first need to get acquainted with the species you are capturing.
 Do your research in advance.
-Find out its habitat, its behavior in the wild and its feeding pattern.
+Find out its habitat, its behaviour in the wild and its feeding pattern.
 If you understand your subject’s pattern and habit, you will be able to anticipate its action.

 For example, large birds of prey often defecate before a flight.
 This means that while you are shooting an eagle atop a tree and it defecates, you will be much more prepared for its next move—to fly—and will be able to capture its flight better.
-Being aware of these behaviors will not only enable you to anticipate a good shot, but also to be safe while photographing wildlife.
+Being aware of these behaviours will not only enable you to anticipate a good shot but also be safe while photographing wildlife.
 When you’re on an elephant safari and you happen to encounter a herd of elephants, be aware that they will spread their ears wide as a sign of aggression when they feel threatened.

 While it is not necessary to get high-end wildlife photography cameras, it is important to understand composition when it comes to capturing the wildlife.
 To understand composition means to be able to arrange elements within the picture in a way that works to tell your story the best.
 A good composition in photos will guide your viewers toward your subject and make it stand out.

 To help frame better composition, a good photography tip is to always follow the rule of thirds.
 The rule of thirds essentially means to divide your image into nine sections using horizontal and vertical lines.
-You can either do this by imagining it, or using the grid setting that is available in most digital cameras.
-Positioning your most important subjects on the intersections where the lines meet will make for better composition as off-center composition is said to be more pleasing to the eye.
+You can either do this by imagining it or using the grid setting that is available in most digital cameras.
+Positioning your most important subjects on the intersections where the lines meet will make for better composition as an off-centre composition is said to be more pleasing to the eye.